 - Garlic: use pre-chopped garlic or garlic powder.
 This will affect the final product’s flavor and nutrition, but it will save you some chopping time.

 - Black Beans: use any beans of your choice!
 Pinto beans are a good substitution in this recipe.
+You can also substitute beans cooked from dried.
+One 15-ounce can contains ~ 1 ½ cups drained beans, so you will need 3 cups total.

 - Salsa: use any salsa of your choice.
 Fire-roasted and chipotle salsas add smokiness, whereas mango and peach salsas add a touch of sweetness.
 Choose a spice level that suits your preferences.